Editor’s Note: This post was updated on March 20, 2019.

 That’s what I mean when I say that a bounce isn’t inherently good or bad in any circumstance.
 It really matters on the context (and in reality, a bounce rate is usually a proxy metric anyway.
 It’s better if you can optimize for metrics closer to business results).

 How you treat bounce rates should also depend on what your traffic source is.
-If a blog post gets a lot of organic traffic but has a bounce rate, that’s a different story than running Google AdWords and having a high bounce rate.
+If a blog post gets a lot of organic traffic but has a bounce rate, that’s a different story than running Google Ads and having a high bounce rate.
 Similarly, if you go viral on Hacker News and have a high bounce rate, it’s a lot different than if you’re targeting a niche audience via Facebook ads.

 If you run a linear regression on bounce rates and conversion rates, there’s pretty much no correlation.
 Even if there were, you have to keep things in context and think about user intent at different stages.